 In the following section, let’s find out the benefits of doing business in Vietnam in various aspects!

-To help you make up your mind, we’ve put together a helpful guide that details all you’ve ever wanted to know about how to start your business in Vietnam as a foreign investor.
+To help you make up your mind, we have put together a helpful guide on how to start your business in Vietnam as a foreign investor.

 Starting a business in Vietnam will offer you great benefits.
 We’ve summarized some key points for you to consider.

-Firstly, you should have basic understandings of the taxes for business operations and investments in Vietnam:
+Firstly, you should have a basic understanding of the taxes for business operations and investments in Vietnam (for reference only):

 Notably, you can receive some tax advantages for doing business in Vietnam.
 New investment projects can enjoy tax incentives depending on the sector, location, and scale.